Electronic structure and transport in materials with flat bands: 2D materials and quasicrystals: Flat bands due to complex crystal geometry without defects

 For $U \gtrsim U_{Cm}$, all carbon atoms become magnetic and the transition to full magnetization necessarily involves AB and BA stacking regions (Fig.\,\ref{Fig_moire}(a)) that are geometrically frustrated.
 Therefore, a complex magnetic state is expected for strong $U$, $U \gtrsim U_{Cm}$, which has not yet been studied.

 The above calculations assume that the periodicity of the magnetic order is equivalent to the periodicity of a unit cell containing a single moir\'e cell, thus allowing only the studies of magnetic order within a moir\'e cell.
-Moreover, an analysis of the noninteracting susceptibility shows\,\cite{Vahedi21_tBLG} that in real space the magnetic order inside each moir\'e cell should be modulated from one moir\'e cell to another with a wave vector $\bf q$ (${\bf q} \ne 0$).
+Moreover, an analysis of the noninteracting susceptibility suggests\,\cite{Vahedi21_tBLG} that in real space the magnetic order inside each moir\'e cell could be modulated from one moir\'e cell to another with a wave vector $\bf q$ (${\bf q} \ne 0$).
+Further investigations are needed to clarify this point.

 Several theoretical studies have been performed for variable fillings (above half filling)\,\cite{Wu19_FERRO,Seo19,pons2020flatband,Vidarte24}.
-A delicate point is the fact that beyond half-filling it is possible for local non-collinear magnetic moments to stabilize the magnetic energy, as is the case for the honeycomb lattice for quarter doping per orbital, i.e.,\ when $E_F$ is at a Van Hove singularity \cite{Wang12_MC_graphene1-4,Jiang14,Maxime25}.
+A delicate point is the fact that beyond half filling it is possible for local non-collinear magnetic moments to stabilize the magnetic energy, as is the case for the honeycomb lattice for quarter doping per orbital, i.e.,\ when $E_F$ is at a Van Hove singularity \cite{Wang12_MC_graphene1-4,Jiang14,Maxime25}.
 To calculate the magnetism in these cases, the Hubbard model must be treated within the framework of the Hartree-Fock approximation.